-Alison Fisher enters her sixth season as head coach of the Lafayette women's lacrosse program, coming off a 2013 season in which the Maroon and White finished with an overall record of 7-10.
-Fisher led the Leopards to the Patriot League Tournament for the first time since 2004 in 2012.
-Fisher had an All-Patriot League career in field hockey and lacrosse as a player with the Leopards, from 1997-2001.
+Alison Fisher enters her seventh season as head coach of the Lafayette women's lacrosse program, coming off a 2013 season in which the Maroon and White finished with an overall record of 7-10.
+Fisher led the Leopards to the Patriot League Tournament for the first time since 2004 in 2012 and had an All-Patriot League career in field hockey and lacrosse as a player with the Leopards from 1997-2001.

 Fisher, the eighth head coach in the history of the program, brought seven years of coaching experience to Easton before her arrival in 2009.
 Fisher spent 2008 as an assistant coach at La Salle University where she assisted in coaching, player development and game preparation.